aubymori/AerofoxContinued/README.md

 -**Can I modify it?**
 You are free to do whatever you want with this theme, it's freely available after all!

 ###### Internet Explorer is a trademark of Microsoft Corporation.
 All assets from Internet Explorer used in this project belong to Microsoft Corporation.
+###### Firefox and the Firefox logo is are trademarks of the Mozilla Foundation.